lstorchi/pca_fit/readme.txt

-                            (connot be used with bigger-subladder) -l, --bigger-subladder   : use values of the bigger subladder (connot be used with bigger-subsector)
+                            (connot be used with bigger-subladder) -l, --bigger-subladder   : use values of the bigger subladder (connot be used with bigger-subsector) -a, --all-subsectors     : generate the constants for all subsectors -r, --all-subladders     : generate the constants for all subladders

 usage: ./fitpca [options] coordinatesfile